Jefferson County Courthouse (West Virginia)

 The Jefferson County Courthouse is a historic building in Charles Town, West Virginia, USA.
 The building is historically notable as the site of two trials for treason: that of John Brown in 1859 (treason against Virginia), and those of unionizing coal miners from Mingo County, West Virginia (treason against West Virginia), a consequence of the Battle of Blair Mountain, whose trials were moved from the southern part of the state in 1922 as a result of a change of venue.
+It was designated a National Historic Landmark in 2023 for its role in the mining wars.

 Description

 The courthouse is a red brick building in the Georgian style with a prominent Doric pedimented porch.
 It has an unusual clock tower with a square dome that resembles Second Empire structures.
 The courthouse is set on a high stone foundation, facing onto a small yard enclosed by a metal fence.
 The porch has four Doric columns, with small copies of the portico's pediment over the main floor windows and front door, and a projecting central iron balcony on the upper level.
 The first Mullett addition largely matches the main building, while the second addition features significant stone trim detailing.